Coffee Trends14 min read Updated

 The Big Shift: Alternative Processing Methods

-For years, specialty coffee relied on a clear hierarchy: washed coffees = clean clarity, naturals = fruit-forward sweetness, honeys = balanced complexity.
-That's still mostly true, but what's shifted in 2026 is the experimentation.
+For years, specialty coffee relied on a clear hierarchy: washed coffees deliver clean clarity, naturals bring fruit-forward sweetness, and honey processes offer balanced complexity.
+That framework still holds, but 2025 has pushed experimentation into entirely new territory.

 Regional Stars: Where the Action Is